Why Friends Don’t Let Friends Read McArdle: Keep the Military Dumb edition, part one

 *See, e.g.,this statement of the requirement from Army Regulation 621-5, most recently revised in September, 2009: “Institutions offering ACES postsecondary programs will be accredited by national or regional accrediting agencies recognized by U.S. Department of Education (ED).”

-Image: Dosso Dossi, “Portrait of a Court Jester,” 16c.Explore posts in the same categories: bad writing, Economic follies, Journalism and its discontents, Stupidity comment below, or link to this permanent URL from your own site.
+Image: Dosso Dossi, “Portrait of a Court Jester,” 16c.bad writing, Economic follies, Journalism and its discontents, Stupidity comment below, or link to this permanent URL from your own site.